-As of December 31, 2018, we had cash and cash equivalents and marketable securities of \$18.3 million, compared to \$61.7 million as of December 31, 2017, of which \$0.1 million and \$0.2 million, respectively, related to foreign subsidiaries.
-We believe our existing cash, cash equivalents and ability to borrow from affiliated entities will be sufficient to fund operations through at least 12 months following the issuance date of the financial statements based upon our Chairman and CEO's intent and ability to support our operations with additional funds as required.
+As of December 31, 2019, we had cash and cash equivalents of \$5.2 million, compared to \$18.3 million as of December 31, 2018, of which \$0.2 million and \$0.1 million, respectively, related to foreign subsidiaries.
+We believe that our existing cash, cash equivalents, the \$47.3 million received from sale of the Connected Care Business in February 2020, and our ability to borrow from affiliated entities, will be sufficient to fund our operations through at least the next 12 months following the issuance date of the financial statements.
+We continue to have our Chairman and CEO's intent and ability to support our operations with additional funds as required.
 We may also seek to sell additional equity, through one or more follow-on public offerings or in separate financings, or sell additional debt securities or obtain a credit facility.
 However, we may not be able to secure such financing in a timely manner or on favorable terms.
+We may also consider selling off components of our business.
 Without additional funds, we may choose to delay or reduce our operating or investment expenditures.
-Further, because of the risk and uncertainties associated with the commercialization of our existing products as well as products in development, we may need additional funds to meet its needs sooner than planned.
-To date, our primary sources of capital were private placement of membership interests prior to its IPO, debt financing agreements, including the NantCapital Note, convertible notes, and our IPO.
+Further, because of the risk and uncertainties associated with the commercialization of our existing products as well as products in development, we may need additional funds to meet our needs sooner than planned.
+To date, our primary sources of capital have been the private placement of membership interests prior to the IPO, debt financing agreements, including the NantCapital Note and Convertible Notes, our IPO, and proceeds from the sale of components of our business.